It’s all smiles and sunshine in California, but starting a business in the Golden State might prove a bit tricky.

 What To Do Next

 Starting a business can seem like a lot of work, and that’s mostly because it is.
-Yet the entire process can be simplified with the right advise and research.
+Yet the entire process can be simplified with the right advice and research.

 Once again, be sure to consider the help of legal experts to help keep your business on the right side of California laws and regulations.
 For more details about how to incorporate in California and other states, contact me at firstname.lastname@example.org.